-RSCH 300 (3)- Research Methods
+RSCH 300 (3)-Research Methods

-An examination of research methodologies including attributes of a good research topic, critical literature reviews, formulating the research design, primary vs. secondary data, negotiating access to data, research ethics, selecting samples, data collection methods, writing and presenting results.
-Prerequisite: MATH 200.
+The course introduces research methodologies including attributes of a good research topic, critical literature reviews, formulating the research design, primary vs. secondary data, negotiating access to data, research ethics, selecting samples, data collection methods and writing and presenting results.

+Prerequisite: MATH 200

-SJCJ 101 (3)-Introduction to Social Justice Theories of Social Justice
+SJCJ 101 (3)-Introducing Social Justice

-Students are introduced to the study of social justice and the core theoretical frameworks that underpin our examination of social injustices worldwide, such as utilitarianism, Marxism, and libertarianism, and emergent critical perspectives that challenge these historical approaches.
-Students grapple with the nexus between theory and practice by using theoretically grounded critical analyses to explore historical (e.g., colonization, Canada's residential schools, slavery) and contemporary social injustices such as the Trans Mountain Pipeline protests and Canadian prisons as the 'new residential schools.
-Co-requisite: ENG 100.
+Students are introduced to the study of social justice and the core theoretical frameworks that underpin our examination of social injustices worldwide, such as utilitarianism, Marxism and libertarianism, and emergent critical perspectives that challenge these historical approaches.
+Students grapple with the nexus between theory and practice by using theoretically grounded critical analyses to explore historical (e.g., colonization, Canada's residential schools, slavery) and contemporary social injustices such as the Trans Mountain Pipeline protests and Canadian prisons as the 'new residential schools'.
+Corequisite: ENG 100

-SJCJ 102 (3)-Social Justice in the Global North
+SJCJ 102 (3)-(In)Justice in the Global North

-Students are provided an overview and in-depth analysis of contemporary social justice issues and oppressions in the Global North (defined as First World nations), with special attention to how gender, sexuality, race, ethnicity, ability, religion, and other identities impact relationships with systems of power and oppression (e.g., capitalism, neoliberalism, patriarchy).
-Prerequisites: ENGL 100, SJCJ 101.
+Students are provided an overview and in-depth analysis of contemporary social justice issues and oppressions in the Global North (defined as First World nations), with special attention to how gender, sexuality, race, ethnicity, ability, religion and other identities impact relationships with systems of power and oppression (e.g., capitalism, neoliberalism, patriarchy).
+Corequisites: ENGL 100 and SJCJ 101 colonization, forced assimilation, cultural and physical genocide, and historical and intergenerational trauma through analysis of real life historical and on-going experiences such as the Indian Act, residential school legacy, and missing Indigenous women, girls, and two spirited peoples.
+Co-requisite: ENGL 100